 Overall, we found Kyoto to be very accepting.
 We never ran into any problems, whether it was booking a double bed in a hotel, sharing a table in a restaurant, or holding hands in the commercial district.
 Read more in our detailed gay travel guide to Japan.

-There sadly isn’t a proper gay area in Kyoto.
-Though the Pontocho neighborhood comes quite close.
+There sadly isn’t a proper gay neighborhood in Kyoto.
+Though the Pontocho neighborhood comes quite close to what we would define as the gay area of Tokyo.
 It’s a vibrant spot full of bars, clubs, and restaurants.
 Just walking around and inhaling the mix of various aromas is an experience all by itself.
 At night, signs and lanterns light up, coating the streets in a majestic glow.

 It’s always buzzing with young people, students, and fellow travelers.
 So if you are young and a part of the LGBTQ community, this would be very much your scene.
 Another tip – gay Osaka is not too far away from Kyoto which has plenty of gay bars and parties.